City where Daunte Wright shot to vote on policing changes

 On Twitter last week, Elliott called the plan “a common sense approach to public safety” that would make police “not the only option when our community is in need.”

 Wright's death came after he was pulled over for what police said was expired tags — the kind of traffic stop that many community members say often unfairly targets people of color.
-It escalated when, according to police, they realized Wright was wanted on a felony warrant.
+It escalated when, according to police, they realized Wright was wanted on a gross misdemeanor warrant.

 The Brooklyn Center resolution would put enforcement of non-moving traffic violations — such as Wright's expired tags — in the hands of unarmed civilians.

-Note: This story was first published on May 15, 2021.
-It was updated on May 17, 2021, to correct that the warrant for Wright was for a gross misdemeanor, not a felony.